najlabintnajeeb/FinFET-Circuit-Design/Module_1_Scaling_Beyond_CMOS/L9_BOEL_Innovations/README.md

 ## Overview

-The Back End of Line (BOEL) sits above the transistors and is responsible for routing signals and delivering power across the chip.
-As technology nodes scale down, the gaps between metal lines shrink, barriers become proportionally thicker, and via resistance skyrockets — all of which erode the performance gains earned at the transistor level.
+The Back End of Line (BOEL) sits above the transistors and handles routing signals and delivering power across the chip.
+As nodes scale down, the gaps between metal lines shrink, barriers take up a larger fraction of the via, and via resistance grows — eating into the gains made at the transistor level.

-This lecture traces the evolution of interconnect technology from dual damascene copper through single damascene and subtractive processes, introduces post-copper materials (with ruthenium as the leading candidate), and culminates in one of the most impactful BOEL innovations of the sub-5nm era: **back-side power delivery**.
-By routing VDD/VSS through the substrate rather than the front-side metal stack, designers recover routing resources, reduce IR drop, and shrink standard cell height — all without touching the transistor.
+BOEL innovations address this from three angles: changing the fill process (dual → single damascene), removing or eliminating barriers (bottom barrier removal, barrierless ruthenium), and restructuring where power is delivered entirely (back-side power delivery).
+Together these recover the performance and area headroom that interconnect scaling would otherwise consume.

 ---